-Better results are being demonstrated with regard to prosocial and helpful behaviors when parents teach empathy, and model and teach their own helpful behavior at home.
+Better results are being demonstrated with regard to prosocial and helpful behaviors when parents teach empathy, and model and use their own helpful behavior at home.

 I understand the worry and that this might seem foreign, especially for those raised in a strict home themselves.
 This worry of raising disrespectful kids can cause us to fall back on the obedience model.
 I understand this feeling, but there are other ways, better ways.
-I’d be happy to discuss them with you.
+I’d be happy to discuss.

-Yes we need to foster discipline, perseverance, and resilience.
-Yes, we need to give our kids expectations and responsibility.
-But focusing on connection, empowerment, and problem solving is the way forward.
-Not only will this child grow up to be respectful and polite, this child will grow up liking and believing in himself, will grow up to be capable, and will grow up to be a person who speaks his mind while standing up for himself, others, and truth and progress!
+Yes it’s good to foster self discipline, perseverance, and resilience.
+Yes, it’s good to give real responsibility to kids.
+But focusing on connection, empowerment, and problem solving is the way to achieve it.
+Not only will this child grow up to be respectful and polite, this child will grow up liking and believing in themself, will grow up to be capable, and will grow up to be a person who speaks their mind while standing up for themself and others.